Old Bestseller Review: That Girl From New York, by Allene Corliss

 For, it turns out, Jerry's mother is a rather evil woman, and she has plans for Jerry.
 She is quite upset at his quick marriage to Eden -- she senses that Eden could remove Jerry from her influence.
 She wanted him to marry a local girl, Elizabeth, who is plain and a bit dull, and who is desperately in love with him.
 So she arranges for Jerry to be fired (her husband is dead and she controls the local bank, and so she has a relationship with Jerry's boss).
 Jerry and Eden have been spending a bit beyond their means (mostly Jerry's fault), and Jerry does not want to live on his wife's earnings.
 So they are forced to move to Vermont, and to Jerry's rather ugly childhood home.

 Jerry takes a position at his mother's bank, but she doesn't pay him a salary, to prevent him moving out.
 She is coldly vile to Eden, objecting to her smoking, her makeup, and any attempts by her to decorate, even such things as putting flowers in the living room.
 Her plan, quite obviously, is to drive Eden to leave him -- he can't initiate a divorce, because his mother wants him to become Senator eventually.
 Eden begins to decline, and then becomes pregnant, but loses the baby after a particularly bad fight.
 Jerry, a very weak man, cannot see how badly his mother is behaving.
 And he begins to see Elizabeth innocently, while Eden associates with some of the more intelligent and independent local wives.
-All comes to a head, though, when Jerry's old roommate visits, and they go out drinking (to Canada, as this is during Prohibition), and it comes out that Eden and he had, er, misbehaved.
+All comes to a head, though, when Jerry's old roommate visits, and they go out drinking (to Canada, as this is during Prohibition), and it comes out that Eden and he had, er, misbehaved some years previously.
 Jerry is hypocritically furious, and before long the marriage seems over, and Eden returns to New York.

 Meanwhile, Jake's wife has died, and so in New York he and Eden begin to see each other, but he is noble enough to realize that she will never love him, so he takes no steps to get truly closer to her.
 Meanwhile, Elizabeth and Jerry are seeing each other -- but, again, good girl Elizabeth, after a close call, realizes as well that much as she would love to be with Jerry, that would be wrong.
 But Eden and Jerry are both convinced the other wants a divorce, so ...

 Well, of course you know how this will end.
 The novel is indeed, as Kirkus says, "not important".
 And its flaws are many.
 For one thing, the Depression is barely acknowledged.
 You would think that might have impacted the banking business.
 For another, Jerry is so weak compared to Eden that their romance doesn't always really convince -- though Corliss is well aware of this, and papers it over fairly well.
-(Though, really, the two differently strong women lead -- Eden, and Jerry's mother -- are less convincing characters -- Mrs. Evans is a bit cartoonishly evil, and Eden in some ways too perfect -- than Jerry and some of the other lesser character.)
+(Though, really, the two differently strong women leads -- Eden, and Jerry's mother -- are less convincing characters -- Mrs. Evans is a bit cartoonishly evil, and Eden in some ways too perfect -- than Jerry and some of the other lesser characters.)
 The opening chapters, as I suggested, drag somewhat, but the novel does find some momentum.
 Some of the descriptions of Vermont society are pretty convincing, and the characters of Eden's friends among the wives are pretty well depicted.
 The ending is just a tad contrived.
 This novel indeed is what it is, and while I have no particular reason to seek out more novels by Allene Corliss, nor to think she needs revival, I enjoyed it enough on its own terms, and she surely deserved the apparent modest success she enjoyed.